FASTPieMan/raspi5-scripts/README.md

 - Waits 30 seconds, then automatically reboots the device

 ## ▶️ Quick Start
-⚠️ Warning: This script will automatically reboot your Raspberry Pi 30 seconds after completing.
-Please save all your work before running it!

 Install Git (if not already installed):
 ```bash